 C. The idea that make-up was first used in the twentieth century is wrong, although it is true that only comparatively recently has the use of make-up by women become almost universal, with make-up being all the go for young and old women everywhere today.
-As long ago as 3000 BC, aristocratic Egyptian ladies used complex and ornate make-up guch as black everyway and lathoughly over the control of the con such as black eyebrows and lashes, blue eye-shadow, red lips and nails.
+As long ago as 3000 BC, aristocratic Egyptian ladies used complex and ornate make-up such as black eyebrows and lashes, blue eye-shadow, red lips and nails.